antonio-gabriele/zigbee-matter-bridge/README.md

 - Google Home App: I cannot pair Bridge Device with my Google Home App, despite I added it into my account.
 - Alexa: I can use OnOff, Dimmer, Temperature, Humidity.
 Bad data report on OnOff and Dimmer.
 Also no routine on those clusters.
 Bad work by Amazon.
-- Home Assistant: I can use OnOff, Dimmer.
-No Temperature or Humidity.
+- Home Assistant: I can use OnOff, Dimmer, Temperature, Humidity and Occupancy.
 But on forums, seen to be my personal problem.
 Data report is excellent.
 - Pay attention: Matter latest specifications (1.2) don't have Energy Measurement device type.
 So it's not possible to use 0B04 Cluster.
 We have to wait.

 ## Purpose